-ADDITIONAL SPECIAL PROVISION 9 Electronic Certified Payroll Submittal
+ADDITIONAL SPECIAL PROVISION 9 Electronic Certified Payroll or Labor Data Submittal

-(1) Use the department's Civil Rights Compliance System (CRCS) to submit certified payrolls electronically.
+(1) Use the department's Civil Rights Compliance System (CRCS) to electronically submit certified payroll reports for contracts with federal funds and labor data for contracts with state funds only.
 Details are available online through the department's highway construction contractor information (HCCI) site on the Labor, Wages, and EEO Information page at:

-- (2) Ensure that all tiers of subcontractors, including all trucking firms, submit their weekly certified payrolls electronically through CRCS.
-These payrolls are due within seven calendar days following the close of the payroll period.
-Every firm providing physical labor towards completing the project is a subcontractor under this special provision. - (3) Upon receipt of contract execution, promptly make all affected firms aware of the requirements under this special provision and arrange for them to receive CRCS training as they are about to begin payrolls.
+- (2) Ensure that all tiers of subcontractors, including all trucking firms, either submit their weekly certified payroll reports (contracts with federal funds) or labor data (contracts with state funds only) electronically through CRCS.
+These payrolls or labor data are due within seven calendar days following the close of the payroll period.
+Every firm providing physical labor towards completing the project is a subcontractor under this special provision. - (3) Upon receipt of contract execution, promptly make all affected firms aware of the requirements under this special provision and arrange for them to receive CRCS training as they are about to begin their submittals.
 The department will provide training either in a classroom setting at one of our regional offices or by telephone.
-Contact Paul Ndon at (414) 438-4584 to schedule the training. - (4) The department will reject all paper submittals of forms DT-1816 and DT-1929 for information required under this special provision.
-All costs for conforming to this special provision are incidental to the contract. - (5) Firms wishing to export payroll data from their computer system into CRCS should have their payroll coordinator contact Paul Ndon at paul.ndon@dot.wi.gov.
+Contact Paul Ndon at (414) 438-4584 to schedule the training. - (4) The department will reject all paper submittals for information required under this special provision.
+All costs for conforming to this special provision are incidental to the contract. - (5) Firms wishing to export payroll/labor data from their computer system into CRCS should have their payroll coordinator contact Paul Ndon at paul.ndon@dot.wi.gov.
 Not every contractor's payroll system is capable of producing export files.
 For details, see Section 4.8 CPR Auto Submit (Data Mapping) on pages 49-50; 66-71 of the CRCS Payroll Manual at: